Glossary of Buddhist Terms: Letters F – J

 Happiness There are two types of happiness: mundane and supramundane.
 Mundane happiness is the limited happiness that can be found within samsara, such as the happiness of human beings and gods.
 Supramundane happiness is the pure happiness of liberation and enlightenment.

 Harmfulness A deluded mental factor that wishes other sentient beings to suffer.
-See Understanding the Mind.
+See How to Understand the Mind.

 Hearer One of two types of Hinayana practitioner.
 Both Hearers and Solitary Conquerors are Hinayanists, but they differ in their motivation, behaviour, merit, and wisdom.
 In all these respects, Solitary Conquerors are superior to Hearers.
 Hearers are of eight types according to the level of delusions they have abandoned.
 (1) approachers to the accomplishment of a Stream Enterer, (2) abiders in the accomplishment of a Stream Enterer, (3) approachers to the accomplishment of a Once Returner, (4) abiders in the accomplishment of a Once Returner, (5) approachers to the accomplishment of a Never Returner, (6) abiders in the accomplishment of a Never Returner, (7) approachers to the accomplishment of a Foe Destroyer, and (8) abiders in the accomplishment of a Foe Destroyer.
 A Stream Enterer is on the path of seeing and will never again be reborn in the three lower realms; a Once Returner will return to the desire realm only once more; and a Never Returner will never again return to the desire realm.
 See Ocean of Nectar.

 Heart channel wheel The channel wheel (Skt. chakra) at our heart.
-See Clear Light of Bliss and Tantric Grounds and Paths.
+See Clear Light of Bliss, Mahamudra Tantra and Tantric Grounds and Paths.

-Heart Sutra One of several Perfection of Wisdom Sutras that Buddha taught.
+Heart Sutra One of several Perfection of Wisdom Sutras taught by Buddha.
 Although much shorter than the other Perfection of Wisdom Sutras, it contains explicitly or implicitly their entire meaning.
 Also known as the Essence of Wisdom Sutra.
-For a full commentary, see Heart of Wisdom.
+For a translation and full commentary, see The New Heart of Wisdom.

 Hell realm The lowest of the six realms of samsara.
 See Joyful Path of Good Fortune.

 Heruka A principal Deity of Mother Tantra, who is the embodiment of indivisible bliss and emptiness.
-He has a blue-coloured body, four faces, and twelve arms, and embraces his consort Vajravarahi.
-See Essence of Vajrayana.
+He is normally depicted with a blue-coloured body, four faces, and twelve arms, and embracing his consort Vajravarahi.
+See Essence of Vajrayana and Modern Buddhism.

 Hevajra A principal Deity of Mother Tantra.
 See Great Treasury of Merit.

 Hidden object An object whose initial realization by a valid cognizer depends upon correct logical reasons.
-See Understanding the Mind.
+See How to Understand the Mind.

 Highest Yoga Tantra The supreme quick path to enlightenment.
 The teachings on Highest Yoga Tantra are Buddha’s ultimate intention.
 See also Four classes of Tantra) and Tantra.
-See Mahamudra Tantra and Tantric Grounds and Paths.
+See Clear Light of Bliss, Mahamudra Tantra, Modern Buddhism, The Oral Instructions of Mahamudra and Tantric Grounds and Paths.

 Holding false views as supreme A deluded view that holds a false view to be correct and superior to other views.
 See Joyful Path of Good Fortune.

 Holding wrong moral disciplines and conduct as supreme A deluded view that holds any wrong moral discipline or conduct to be correct and considers it to be superior to other forms of moral discipline or conduct.
-See Understanding the Mind.
+See How to Understand the Mind.

 Holy being A being who is worthy of devotion